drowe67/LPCNet/README.md

 # Cross Compiling for Windows

-This code has been cross compiled to Windows using Fedora Linux 30, see the freedv-gui README.md, and build_winows.sh script.
+This code has been cross compiled to Windows using Fedora Linux 30, see the freedv-gui README.md, and build_windows.sh script.

 # Speech Material for Training